History

 How do we organise learning?

 Each of our subjects organises learning to achieve our federation vision of ‘Educating today’s students for the world of tomorrow: a seamless education from 4 to 19’.
-Please click here to see a visual map of students’ planned ‘learning journey’ in History across Key Stage 3, 4 and 5.
+Please click here to see a visual map of Year 7 students' planned 'learning journey' in History.
+Please click hereclick here to see a visual map of students’ planned ‘learning journey’ in History across Year 8 - Year 11.

 To see more detail on what we teach at each Key Stage, please click the relevant links below: